MohammadNazeri/my-educations/python/App Architecture/README.md

   ![image](https://github.com/user-attachments/assets/77e778ed-97f2-4d33-b870-a63dd963bc69)
   3. Service mesh (Kurbenets): there is helper service which takes over complete communication logic.
   <img src="https://github.com/user-attachments/assets/f5e2aef6-00dd-4d5c-95eb-3820e00d1e90" alt="image" width="50%">
-* How to mange the code
+* How to mange the code?
-  * Monorepo: sinle repo for all project
+  * Monorepo: single repo for all project
     * Folders containe services
     * easier in management and deployment
     * Put shared code and libraries in root path to all use them